zerotypic/wasg-register/README.md

 ## Credits

-Thanks to Zamiel Chia (IkaEren) for reversing the new API and password decryption routine.
+Thanks to Zamiel Chia (@IkaEren) for reversing the new API and password decryption routine.

 ## License